-The Doctor of Nursing Practice Program (DNP) enables nurse experts to apply the principles of evidencebased practice to influence change in delivery of health care.
+The Doctor of Nursing Practice Program (DNP) enables nurse experts to apply the principles of evidence-based practice to influence change in delivery of health care.
 The curriculum provides an opportunity for evaluation of current practice and implementation of practice change initiatives to improve patient outcomes.

-The Master of Science in Nursing (MSN) Program prepares nurses to practice as an Adult-Gerontology Clinical Nurse Specialist (AGCNS), Adult-Gerontology Primary Care Nurse Practitioner (AGNP), Family/Individual Across the Lifespan Primary Care Nurse Practitioner (FNP), Psychiatric Mental Health Nurse Practitioner (PMHNP) or Nurse Educator (NE).
-The program builds on undergraduate education through the development of advanced knowledge and expertise in nursing, based on the critique and application of theory and research.
+The Master of Science in Nursing (MSN) Program prepares nurses to practice as an Adult-Gerontology Primary Care Nurse Practitioner (AGNP), Family/Individual Across the Lifespan Primary Care Nurse Practitioner (FNP), or Psychiatric Mental Health Nurse Practitioner (PMHNP).
+Post-master's certificate options are available for each of the nurse practitioner programs.
+The master's program builds on undergraduate education through the development of advanced knowledge and expertise in nursing, based on the critique and application of theory and research.
 The master's degree program and the post-graduate certificate program at York College of Pennsylvania is accredited by the Commission on Collegiate Nursing Education.

 At the entry level, the master's tracks all incorporate the Essentials for Baccalaureate Education for Professional Nursing Practice (AACN, 2008) as a foundation to graduate education.
-Additionally, master's degree tracks incorporate the Essentials of Master's Education in Nursing (AACN) throughout the curricula.
-The Criteria for Evaluation of Nurse Practitioner Programs (NTF, 2016), the Adult-Gerontology Primary Care Nurse Practitioner Competencies, and the Psychiatric Mental Health Nurse Practitioner Competencies, of the American Association of Colleges of Nursing, form the basis for the AGNP, FNP, and PMHNP programs as well as the post-master's certificate programs.
-The AGCNS track incorporates Criteria for Evaluation of Clinical Nurse Specialist Master's and Post-Graduate Certificate Educational Programs; these guidelines are used for any form of revision or update in the curricular tracks.
+Additionally, master's degree tracks incorporate the Essentials: Core Competencies for Professional Nursing Education (AACN, 2021) throughout the curricula.
+The Criteria for Evaluation of Nurse Practitioner Programs (NTF, 2016), the Adult-Gerontology Primary Care Nurse Practitioner Competencies, and the Psychiatric Mental Health Nurse Practitioner Competencies, of the American Association of Colleges of Nursing, provide the basic framework for the AGNP, FNP, and PMHNP programs as well as the post-master's certificate programs.
+These guidelines are considered for any form of revision or update in the curricular tracks.
 QSEN competencies have been infused across the graduate curricula.